 What are some alternatives to a joint credit card?

 If you and your partner wish to combine your finances but do not want to use a credit card for day to day spending, a joint transaction account may be a possible alternative.
 This could have several of the advantages mentioned above – such as the ability to save on fees, manage spending and joint payments – and would allow you to spend your own money rather than take on debt.

 Likewise, if you wish to use a credit card but only have one person’s name, some lenders will give the option of a credit card account with a ‘primary’ and ‘secondary’ cardholder.
 In this situation, the primary cardholder’s name would be on the account, and they would be the one responsible for repaying any debts.
 The secondary cardholder would merely be a person authorised to use the account, with no liability in their name.
 It is worth noting, however, that in this situation, the primary cardholder bears the risk, as they are responsible for any spending that the secondary cardholder does, and will be obliged to repay this money.

 However, some financial institutions offer the option to add an additional cardholder’s name and they are able to make payments, purchases, direct debits and authorised cash advances.

-When considering a joint credit card, it could be worthwhile considering whether you and your partner are on the same page about finance and spending habits, whether you feel you can comfortably manage a joint card together, and whether you are prepared to be liable for debts in their name as well as your own.
+When considering a joint credit card, it could be worthwhile having a discussion to find out whether you and your partner are on the same page about finance and spending habits, whether you feel you can comfortably manage a joint card together, and whether you are prepared to be liable for debts in their name as well as your own.